Spending the holiday solo in a new city can be tough — but it's also a great way to get acclimated to your new home.

 Finding a Bit of Home in a New Town

-Katie Gray, age 23, moved to New York for an internship at THEVERYMANY art and architecture studio early last fall, and since she’d already planned to take two weeks off for Christmas, she knew she needed to stay in town for Thanksgiving.
-The two guys she was living with in Williamsburg, Brooklyn invited her to celebrate the holiday with them in Boston, Mass., but the day before she was set to drive north with them, weather reports predicted a big snowstorm.
+Katie Gray moved to New York for an internship early last fall, and since she’d already planned to take two weeks off for Christmas, she knew she needed to stay in town for Thanksgiving.
+The two guys she was living with in Williamsburg, Brooklyn invited her to celebrate the holiday in Boston, but the day before she was set to drive north with them, weather reports predicted a big snowstorm.
 Braving potentially treacherous roads didn’t seem like a good idea.

 “I just decided I was going to stay in New York and watch the Macy’s Thanksgiving parade,” she says.

-But Gray’s first Thanksgiving away from family turned out to be a lot more interesting than she expected.
-The same day she dropped out of the Boston trip, her father told her that a few people from Bowling Green, Ky., her hometown, were going to be in New York for the holiday.
+But Gray’s first Thanksgiving away from family was much more interesting than she expected.
+The same day she dropped out of the Boston trip, her father told her that a few people from Bowling Green, her hometown, were going to be in New York for the holiday.
 When she texted one of the guys from the group, he invited her to spend the day with them.
-The next morning, she joined the eight Kentuckians for a meal at Peter Luger Steak House in Williamsburg.
+The next morning, she joined the eight Kentuckians for dinner at Peter Luger Steak House in Williamsburg.

 “It was really nice to meet all of them and get a little piece of home because I hadn’t been home in months,” she says.

-Later in the day, she joined the group for a performance of the Rockettes’ Radio City Christmas Spectacular and a basketball game at Madison Square Garden, where Western Kentucky University’s team was playing.
-The next day, she met up with a few people from the group for a performance of Kinky Boots on Broadway, and in the evening she ended up with an invite to a Friendsgiving celebration with fellow architects in Queens.
+Later in the day, she joined the group for the Rockettes’ Radio City Christmas Spectacular performance and a basketball game at Madison Square Garden, where Western Kentucky University’s team was playing.
+The next day, she met up with a few people from the group for a performance of Kinky Boots on Broadway, and in the evening, she ended up with an invite to a Friendsgiving celebration with fellow architects in Queens.
 Gray is an only child, and spending her first Thanksgiving away from her parents was initially daunting, but she said going solo proved surprisingly rewarding.

 “I had such a fun time.
 I thought I was going to be eating McDonald’s in my apartment,” she says.

-Gray now lives in Nashville, Tenn., and is again adjusting to life in a new city.
-She’s still in touch with many of the friends she made last Thanksgiving, and in Tennessee, she’s befriended many of her colleagues who have been showing her around town after work.
+Gray now lives in Nashville and is again adjusting to life in a new city.
+She’s still in touch with many of the friends she made during that New York Thanksgiving, and in Tennessee, she’s befriended many of her colleagues who have been showing her around town after work.

 “If you’ve ever heard of Southern hospitality, it’s very true.
 Everyone’s really nice,” she says.

-Though she’ll be reuniting with her parents at her grandmother’s house in Madisonville, Ky., for Thanksgiving this year, she said the idea of spending the holiday on her own sometime in the future doesn’t scare her – and others needn’t find the idea intimidating either.
+Though she’ll be reuniting with her parents at her grandmother’s house in Madisonville for Thanksgiving this year, she said the idea of spending the holiday on her sometime in the future doesn’t scare her — and others needn’t find the idea intimidating either.